 Thanks to ever-advancing technology and an increased emphasis on data analysis, math majors today have more career opportunities in diverse fields than ever before.
 In fact, the Bureau of Labor Statistics anticipates that the job market for math-related occupations will grow approximately 28% by the year 2024.
 Students interested in pursuing affordable mathematics degree programs have many options to choose from on both the undergraduate and graduate levels.
 Finding the ideal program goes far beyond looking for the cheapest tuition, however.
 To locate the best value education in mathematics, one must consider a variety of factors.
-To help students with the search, we’ve compiled the following list of 50 great value colleges for mathematics in 2016-2017.
+To help students with the search, we’ve compiled the following list of 50 great value colleges for mathematics.

 Graduate Degree Opportunities in Mathematics

 • Presence of Master’s Degree Program – 1 point

 • Presence of Doctoral Degree Program – 1 point

 • Above 600,000 – 5 points